sanrajagopal/DSC232RGroupProject/README.md

 For our data exploration, we wanted to be familiar with the dataset and its many features.
 Since there were an overwhelming number of columns (over 200) we decided to focus on learning which features would be most important for our prediction models.

 By looking at the number of observations per year, we noticed that there were insufficient and inconsistent numbers of observations before 1900.
 This informed us that we would benefit from removing all data whose year was before that.
-As our concern was that of entries whose year was on or after the assessment year found in the IUCN dataset, this did not impact our models.
+As our concern was that of entries whose year was on or after the assessment year found in the IUCN dataset (IUCN 2024), this did not impact our models.

 We also noticed a huge spike of observations in 2016, which was clarified by the OBIS data manager to be due to the ingestion of a particularly large DNA dataset that year.
 Luckily this matched up with what we saw plotting Orcinus orca (Orca aka Killer Whale) observations over the years, lending credence to this being species agnostic.
 While an attempt was made to normalize 2016 in pre-processing, those efforts proved to degrade the performance of our model.

 Looking at the red list categories per species directly, we noticed that some of the species may have outdated red list classifications or none at all.
 LR (Lower Risk) was discontinued in 2001 as a classification, as well as all of its derivatives.
-While still in use for species that haven’t been assessed since 2001, it indicated to us that the OBIS dataset may have out-of-date, or missing information.
-Additionally, as stated in the results, the OBIS dataset possessed approximately 2000 unique species names and red list category pairs.
+While still in use for species that haven’t been assessed since 2001, it indicated to us that the OBIS dataset (OBIS 2024) may have out-of-date, or missing information.
+Additionally, as stated in the results, the OBIS dataset (OBIS 2024) possessed approximately 2000 unique species names and red list category pairs.
 On the IUCN website, marine species alone account for over 23,000 assessments.
-This fact helped solidify our decision to introduce the IUCN dataset to help us fill in the gaps of missing or outdated data.
+This fact helped solidify our decision to introduce the IUCN dataset (IUCN 2024) to help us fill in the gaps of missing or outdated data.

 Finally, null values.
 As we narrowed down the list of usable features, this did cut down on the null values we needed to be concerned with.
 However, due to our heavy usage of aggregate values later in preprocessing, those that remained required special attention.
 The reason for such prevalent null values was 2 fold: species identity and abandoned columns.
 Due to the fact a species identity often wasn’t known, only a higher taxon was provided by the user.
 But even when an organism was identified, organisms rarely occupy all hierarchies of taxonomic data, as such those taxonomic categories were left as null.
-This coupled with the fact that the OBIS dataset has been expanded on and changed over the years, makes many columns redundant.
+This coupled with the fact that the OBIS dataset (OBIS 2024) has been expanded on and changed over the years, makes many columns redundant.

 ### Preprocessing